TranscendenceEngineering/Autogene/README.md

 | C | 0b01 |
 | G | 0b10 |

-This encoding scheme is different from the one used in standard 2bit file format, but it make easier to compute the complementary sequence (it can be computed by bitwise NOT operation)
+This encoding scheme is different from the one used in standard 2bit file format, but it make it easier to compute the complementary sequence (it can be computed by bitwise NOT operation)

 RNA sequences can be stored the same way considering that T and U bases are the same on a "datalink" (OSI 2) level (i.e. they encode the same information with differences in only physical layer).